rdegraafwhizzkit/oracdc/README.md

 # ORACDC

-Read Oracle Archive Log to support Changed Data Capture scenarios and output the statements to a writer of your liking
+Read Oracle Archive Log to support Changed Data Capture scenarios and output the statements to a writer of your liking.

 ## Compilation